Lawn Watering Tips

 Ever wondered how often you should be watering your lawn?
 Check out our lawn watering tips below

-Give your lawn longer, deeply penetrating watering that wets the soil to a considerable depth, this encourages deep rooting and results in a more vigorous, higher quality turf.
-To see how deep you have watered use a shovel to slice down the soil, you won't need to do this once you get the hang of watering.
+Give your lawn longer, deeply penetrating watering that wets the soil to a considerable depth.
+This encourages deeper rooting and results in a more vigorous, higher quality turf.
+To see how deep you have watered, use a shovel to slice down into the soil to see how far the water has penetrated.
+You won't need to do this repeatedly once you get the hang of watering.

-Short frequent waterings throughout hot weather will cause shallow rooting of the lawn.
-This leads to poor access to water and nutrients which makes the lawn more susceptible to weed invasion, fungal diseases and pest damage.
-It is best to water 1-3 times a week dependent on grass type and location.
+Short frequent waterings throughout hot weather can promote shallow rooting of the lawn.
+This leads to poor access to water and nutrients, making the lawn more susceptible to weed invasion, fungal diseases and pest damage.
+It is best to water thoroughly 1-3 times a week, depending on the grass and soil type, location and weather.

-Yes greywater is better used on your lawn than other plants as it is not as sensitive to some of the nasties in greywater.
-For best results though it is best to treat your water with a biocide like Yates greywater fertiliser to kill bacteria.
+Yes, greywater can be used on the lawn.
+Greywater is better used on your lawn than other plants, as it is not as sensitive to some of the chemicals in greywater.
+For best results, move greywater hoses around different areas of the lawn.

 There are many ways to save on water usage on your lawn.